Spatially oscillating correlation functions in $\left(2+1\right)$-dimensional four-fermion models: The mixing of scalar and vector modes at finite density: Phase diagram in the presence of mixing

 \subsubsection{Complex conjugate eigenvalues for $q=0$}

-Within the \gls{hbp}, one obtains mixing between $\sigma$ and $\omega_3$ when inspecting the static Hessian $H(q=0)$, since $H_{\sigma \omega_3}(q=0) \neq 0$.
+Within the \gls{hbp}, one obtains mixing between $\sigma$ and $\omega_3$ when inspecting the static Hessian $H(q=0)$ as $H_{\sigma \omega_3}(q=0) \neq 0$.
 When considering $q\neq 0$, there can also occur mixing involving the spatial components of $\omega_\nu$, see the discussion in \cref{sec:stab_analysis} and \cref{app:stab_analysis} for the Hessian matrix elements.
 We start by focusing on the static Hessian $H(q=0)$.
 To study these static mixing effects, the Hessian \eqref{eq:Hessian} can be considered only for $\auxf_j, \auxf_k \in \left\{\sigma, \omega_3\right\}$.
 Perturbations about the spatial components of the vector field are not interesting in this case, since the static Hessian is diagonal anyway with respect to $\omega_1$ and $\omega_2$.
+The main finding of this section is the observation of complex-conjugate eigenvalues of $H(0)$ in the certain regions within the \gls{hbp} through these mixing effects between $\sigma$ and $\omega_3$.
+As a consequences, we argue that the bosonic two-point correlation functions are oscillatory, but exponentially suppressed according to the analysis of the propagator poles presented in \cref{sec:compl_conj_Hessian}.